Self-talk for Overwhelmed Moms: How to Reset After You Snap

 It may look weird but it breaks the mental loop.

 What’s one moment from this week where I was hard on myself?
-What would it look like to respond with gentleness instead?

 Ready to Rewire your Inner Voice?